barryclark/jekyll-now/README.md

 #### 5) Publish your first post

-Go to the _posts folder and simply edit the one that's there to create your first blog post!
-Jekyll pulls the date of the post from the filename, so you can edit that to today's date.
+Go to the _posts folder and edit the Hello World post that's there to create your first post!
+Jekyll pulls the date of the post from the filename, so change that to today's date.

 #### Publishing New Content